Business near Nanaimo now guarded by animatronic dinosaur - BC Local News

-Businessman and former Lantzville mayoral candidate Stan Pottie was one of the successful buyers of an animatronic dinosaur at an auction earlier this month, and now proudly displays his amargasaurus at the entrance to his property on Clark Drive West where he owns Country Buds CBD health store and operates an excavating company.
+Businessman and former Lantzville mayoral candidate Stan Pottie was one of the successful buyers of an animatronic dinosaur at an auction earlier this month in Langley, and now proudly displays his amargasaurus at the entrance to his property on Clark Drive West where he owns Country Buds CBD health store and operates an excavating company.

 More than 50 life-size dinosaurs were sold in a widely publicized auction Aug.
-6 in Langley.
+6 at Langley’s Able Auctions.

 “When you got into the big ones, they were pricey.
 I think it even surprised the guys that ran the auction.
 People were bidding fast and they were bidding lots…” he said.
 “They were going fast and furious and for a lot of money, but we managed to luck out and get in on some of it.”